Software specific classification basics

 LocalDbFolder=C:\01-taltech\30_Projects\CCI-EE\templates\standardized-data

 Next, you can proceed to classification.
 In other words, the CCI-EE tables are loaded through the plugin and displayed according to the nature of the selected element.
 It is important to note here that the selected tables help us to fill in precisely the main CCI classifiers (not the associated type/subtype).
-At the same time, BIM Interoperability Tools can be used “in parallel” with many different templates.
-In other words, through one template we fill in some specific information known at the project stage (e.g., some part of the information is known in a more general form already in the early stages of the project, “window is window”, “post is post”).
+At the same time, Autodesk Interoperability Tools can be used “in parallel” with many different templates.
+In other words, through one template we fill in some specific information known at the project stage (e.g., some part of the information is known in a more general form already in the early stages of the project, “window is window”, “column is column”).
 Then another template may exist through which we can simplify filling the types.
-In addition, there may be a separate template through which property values resulting from content requirements can be filled (as options from lists).
+In addition, there may be a separate template through which property values resulting from content requirements can be filled in (as options from lists).
 These properties, which in our example are in the Data section.
 It should be noted that the template must be defined in such a way that each worksheet contains a project parameter reference, only then it can be filled in.
 It doesn’t really matter if the project parameter is Type or Instance.
 This tool simply looks for the specified property in the template and fills it with a selected value.
 Below is an example where the component’s CCI classifier is defined by two properties (see template worksheet CCI table CO, and upper lines NUMBER PARAMETER, DESCRIPTION PARAMETER).

 You can essentially classify using this tool in three different main views (Facility, Element, Space).
 First, the Facility view.
 If no components are selected, then we are talking about the Construction complex or Construction entity level classification, and they generally move to the Project Information dialog.

-Now, if you first select either CCI table CC or CCI table CE from the Facility pop-up, we classify your building according to the complex/building code.
+Now, if you first select either CCI table CC or CCI table CE from the Facility pop-up, we classify your building according to the construction complex/entity code.
 For example, let’s choose A – Residential complex as a complex.
 Then, at the bottom of the dialog, click Assign.
 Similarly, we can also make a selection in CCI table CE section, where we select AA – Single-dwelling house, for example.
 Again we click on the Assign button.
 This information is then displayed in the Project Information dialog.

 Close the Project Information dialog.
-Run the reclassification tool from the Assign Classification button.
+Run the classification tool from the Assign Classification button.
 Please note that if at some point it is necessary to reclassify components with already existing codes, you must remove the Options > Blanks only check box.
 Otherwise, the change is not executed.

 Now, if you move on to the Picklist section and select an element from 3D view, let’s say it’s a window, the Element pane is activated, and below it, in turn, there is a pop-up with various sub-tables of the classification system.
 You can now select/fill them one by one for the window.